OSCNWeb/Courts/judges/tracy-schumacher.md

-﻿---
+---
-fname: 'Tracy'
+fname: Tracy
-lname: 'Schumacher'
+lname: Schumacher
 id: 1032
-published: false
+published: true
 layout: judge-bio
 ---
 Tracy Schumacher was elected to the bench in November of 2010.
 Prior to